Skip to main content

 • the slippage bounds the user set

-So ArcX cannot simply route user orders to arbitrary prices or drain funds through the matching service.
+So ArcX cannot simply route user orders to arbitrary prices, force worse APRs, create invalid fills, or drain funds through the matching service.
 The off-chain component helps find candidate matches, but settlement and constraints are enforced on-chain.

 What Users Should Actually Check